Whether you’re already a YouTuber or are considering starting your own YouTube channel, you may wonder how much money YouTubers make?

 If you want more details, check out my article that explains how to make money on YouTube as it goes into much more depth.

-I hope this article has answered your question on how much YouTubers make.
-As you’ve seen, it’s hard to give a straight answer to that question because of all the different factors that impact earnings on this video-sharing site.
+I hope this article has answered your question about how much YouTubers make.
+Unfortunately, as you’ve seen, it’s hard to give a straight answer to that question because of all the different factors that impact earnings on this video-sharing site.

 However, you can use the information contained in this article to help you determine the income you could potentially earn based on your specific situation – that is, the niche you’re in, the countries you serve, other monetization methods employed, and so on.